vilasopher/haiku/README.md

 	-help         prints this dialog

-this depends on the CMUDict python library
+this program depends on the CMUDict python library